Mary Martin (missionary): Training for the missions

 Roynane had also inspired Martin with an interest in pursuing this calling.
-To this end she went to England in January 1919 for further medical training.
+To this end, she went to England in January 1919 for further medical training.
 She was scheduled to undertake training in midwifery the following year.
 Her mother's severe illness prevented her from taking that training, however, as she had to return home to care for her.
 By chance, Joseph Shanahan, C.S.Sp., an Irish member of the missionary Holy Ghost Fathers, had just been named Vicar Apostolic for southern Nigeria, then still a British colony.
 He received permission to recruit among the secular clergy to serve there on contracts of five-years duration.
 Roynane received permission from his own bishop to volunteer for this work.

 In April 1920, Roynane arranged for Martin to meet the new bishop, and she volunteered her services as a lay missionary to work in his jurisdiction.
-She advised him that she was about to comment training as a midwife.
+She advised him that she was about to start training as a midwife.
 Ryan, by now in her fourth year of medical training, advised her that she wished to join her in the African mission.
 She completed that training in February 1921.